Twelve-Mile Circle

-Its existence dates back to 1681, when Charles II granted a deed to William Penn north of the already chartered Maryland.
-Charles created an exception, consisting of 12 miles around the town of New Castle and extending down the peninsula, as these lands were held by the Duke of York, who had won them in conquest from the Dutch colonists.
+Its existence dates back to 1681, when King Charles II granted a deed to William Penn north of the already chartered Maryland.
+Charles created an exception, consisting of 12 miles around New Castle and extending down the peninsula, since these lands were held by the Duke of York, who had won them in conquest from the Dutch colonists.
 Later, on August 24, 1682, the Duke granted these lands to Penn as well, giving him:

-The boundaries of the circle were the focal point of the eighty-year Penn–Calvert Boundary Dispute.
+The boundaries of the circle were the focal point of the 80-year Penn–Calvert boundary dispute.

-The fact that the circle extends into the Delaware River makes for an unusual territorial possession.
+The fact that the circle extends into the Delaware River makes for an unusual territorial possession; within the 12-mile circle, all the Delaware River to the low-tide mark on the east (New Jersey) side is territory of the state of Delaware, leaving the river - and bridges - in sole possession of Delaware.
 Most territorial boundaries that follow watercourses split the water course between the two territories by one of two methods, either by the median line of the watercourse (the Grotian Method, after Hugo Grotius) or, more often, the center of the main flow channel, or thalweg (the lowest point in the stream channel).
-However, due to the text of the deed, within the Twelve-Mile Circle, all the Delaware River to the low-tide mark on the east (New Jersey) side is territory of the state of Delaware (a similar condition exists between the states of Vermont and New Hampshire, with the border being defined as the west bank of the Connecticut River, leaving the river - and bridges - in sole possession of New Hampshire).
+A similar condition exists between the states of Vermont and New Hampshire.